 Painted Skies Aurora

 My plan was to capture an Aurora reflecting on water.
 Buffalo Lake or Cartwright?
 The two are hundreds of miles/km apart.
 Buffalo was closer.
 Cartwright was darker.
 I checked the cloud forecast at Windy (amazing app), saw clearer skies over Cartwright, and the decision was made.
 Thankfully, I made the right call.
-Cartwright Lake delivered my reflections May 10-11, 2024.
+Cartwright Lake delivered incredible aurora reflections May 10-11, 2024.

 But I didn’t get just one…I got 2,200 incredible pictures of the aurora borealis reflecting on Cartwright Lake!